 Genetically engineered crops could have a role to play in the solution to this problem.
 A study by Bishopp et al (2015) suggests that genetically modifying root architecture could produce hardier varieties of crops, able to exploit even low water or low nutrient conditions.
 For example, the study found that traits such as deep roots with narrow root xylem could be transplanted into staple food crops to make them better adapted for dry conditions.

 Genetic modification could also play a substantial role in reducing nutrient deficiencies in poor populations.
-Biofortification of stable crops such as rice and wheat, have greater potential to save lives lost to malnutrition than supplements and are more sustainable long term.
-Golden rice 2 has between 9 – 37 ug/g of β carotene (the precursor to vitamin A) and has been trialled in the Philippines .
+Biofortification of staple crops such as rice and wheat, have greater potential to save lives lost to malnutrition than supplements and are more sustainable long term.
+Golden rice 2 has between 9 – 37 ug/g of β carotene (the precursor to vitamin A) and has been trialed in the Philippines .
 Another lesser known GM crop containing β carotene is Golden mustard, which can contain up to 600 ug/g, however this degrades rapidly when pressed and cooked into mustard seed oil to around 47 ug/g.
 As mustard oil is very commonly used in countries such as India, this transgenic crop could provide the recommended daily allowance of vitamin A in just a few drops .
 A multivitamin corn variety has also been engineered, though it isn’t commercially available yet, containing β carotene, ascorbate and folate .

 Increasing regional and global connectivity in these areas will allow regional specialisation of crops and allow greater avenues for export trade.
 Ultimately however, infrastructure improvements to roads and transport is down to local governance to put in place.
 Cold storage facilities are also essential to prevent spoilage and season market gluts from decreasing the value of produce.
 A potential solution to both the transport, processing and cold storage needed could be the Dearman engine .
 The Dearman engine is a carbon neutral way to produce electricity using liquid nitrogen which can also provide cold storage due to the below freezing temperatures of liquid air.
 In the book “We do things differently” by Stevenson (2017) the Dearman engine is explored to power conveyor belts and small electric vehicles while keeping food fresh and cold during transport.